matthewscharles/instrument-maker/README.md

 Please note: if you got as far as reading this section, there's a possibility that I don't care about microtuning as intensely as you do.
 I can dig that.
 Think I'm mishandling this stuff?
 Let me know :)

-Tuning is transferred to a table accessible at audio rate with interpolation if needed (I think this has potential for some freaky modulation sources).
+Tuning is transferred to a table accessible at audio rate with interpolation if needed (I think this has potential for some subtley freaky modulation sources).

 ## Reliance on Cyclone library/ current todo list